 Ready for Rebuke

-In September 1997 I made the first of what would be many trips to the Brownsville Revival in Pensacola, Florida.
+Over twenty years ago I made the first of what would be many trips to the Brownsville Revival in Pensacola, Florida.
 My initial reaction wasn’t too favorable.
-Previously I hadn’t heard any sermon tapes from Pastor John Kilpatrick or Evangelist Steve Hill and wasn’t quite prepared for their in-your-face preaching styles.
-I would have preferred attending more renewal meetings in Toronto but the Lord continued sending me to Pensacola.
+Previously I hadn’t heard any sermons from Pastor John Kilpatrick or Evangelist Steve Hill and was taken aback by their in-your-face preaching styles.
+I would have preferred attending more renewal meetings in Toronto but the Lord kept sending me to Pensacola.
 Since then I have grown to appreciate the ministry that went forth from Brownsville Assembly of God.
-Their leadership’s passion for purity and holiness is greatly needed in many of our churches.
+Their leadership’s passion for purity and holiness is greatly needed in our churches.

-A couple weeks ago I posted on my Facebook page a recent Steve Hill article warning against heretical teachings (such as universal reconciliation) invading the church.
-A fellow minister responded to it with mocking comments.
-On his Facebook page he wrote, “I always cringe when people/prophets/fruitcakes say they have a word of rebuke from the LAWd.
+Once I posted on Facebook a link to a Steve Hill article warning against heretical teachings invading the church.
+A fellow minister responded to that with mocking comments.
+He wrote, “I always cringe when people/prophets/fruitcakes say they have a word of rebuke from the LAWd.
 He is the God of ALL ENCOURAGEMENT.”
-Ironically I spent time with this minister last year in Pensacola.
+Ironically, I spent time with this minister in Pensacola the year before.